zhullyb/monyhar/monyhar/testing/libfuzzer/libprotobuf-mutator.md

 }
 ```

 There's one more step however.
-Because Chromium doesn't want to ship to users
+Because Monyhar doesn't want to ship to users
-the full protobuf library, all `.proto` files in Chromium that are used in
+the full protobuf library, all `.proto` files in Monyhar that are used in
 production contain this line: `option optimize_for = LITE_RUNTIME` But this
 line is incompatible with libprotobuf-mutator.
 Thus, we need to modify the
 `proto_library` build target so that builds when fuzzing are compatible with